bettr-casino/slots-game-plugins/Unity/Assets/Bettr/Editor/templates/mechanics/mirrorreels/EVENTS.md

 - **Audio Win Cues**: The game may also play **triumphant music** or **winning sound effects** to celebrate the mirrored reels contributing to the win.
 This creates a sense of excitement and reward.

-### Example of Full Orchestration in a Game
+### Example

-Here’s how the orchestration of the **Mirror Reels** mechanic might unfold in a slot game:

-1. **Pre-Activation Anticipation**:
-    - As the reels spin, reels 1 and 5 glow softly, signaling that they might mirror each other.
-    - A **rising sound effect** builds suspense, suggesting that the mirror reels mechanic is about to activate.

-2. **Mirror Reels Activation**:
-    - Reel 1 stops first, and a **beam of light** shoots across the screen toward reel 5.
-    - Reel 5 is then visually "connected" to reel 1 as a wave of **glowing energy** passes over it, copying the symbols from reel 1 onto reel 5.

-3. **Sound and Music Shift**:
+In a slot featuring the **Mirror Reels** mechanic:
+- During a spin, reel 1 displays a series of symbols.
-    - As reel 5 mirrors the symbols from reel 1, a **magical chime** plays, and the background music shifts to a faster tempo, building excitement.
+- Reel 5 mirrors reel 1, showing the exact same symbols.

-4. **Post-Mirroring Celebration**:
+- A **beam of light** connects reel 1 to reel 5, and the symbols are copied over with **glowing highlights** and a **chime sound effect**.
-    - The mirrored reels glow with **pulsing light** and contribute to a winning combination.
+- The mirrored reels glow and contribute to a winning combination, followed by celebratory **coin explosion animations** and **fireworks**.
-    - **Fireworks** explode from the reels, and **coins** fly out toward the player, accompanied by celebratory music.

 ### Example Games